vertexproject/synapse/docs/synapse/devopsguide.rst

 Configure Custom CA Certificates for HTTP Requests
 --------------------------------------------------

-The Cortex can be configured to use additional CA certificates when making HTTP requests via Storm.
-To do this, you need to provide the certificates (in DER or PEM format) to the Cortex in a directory on disk, and then configure the Cortex to look up that directory via the ``tls:ca:dir`` configuration option.
+The Cortex and Axon can be configured to use additional CA certificates when making HTTP requests via Storm.
+To do this, you need to provide the certificates (in PEM format only) to the Cortex in a directory on disk, and then configure the Cortex to look up that directory via the ``tls:ca:dir`` configuration option.

-The following Compose file shows an example using this option.
+The following Compose file shows an example using this option with the Cortex.

 ::